isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 **From 23 November 2020 onwards**
  <ol style="font-size:18px; list-style-type:disc;">
   <li style="font-size:18px; list-style-type:disc;">CX759 (HKG-SIN) operated by Cathay Pacific Airways</li>
-    <li style="font-size:18px; list-style-type:disc;">SQ890 (HKG-SIN) operated by Singapore Airlines</li>
+    <li style="font-size:18px; list-style-type:disc;">SQ891 (HKG-SIN) operated by Singapore Airlines</li>
   </ol>

 #### (B) Non-Designated Flights

 For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health/shn)

-There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.
-These travellers will be subject to the prevailing SHN regime and COVID-19 test requirements for entry into Singapore.
+There is no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.

-For work pass holders and their dependants, please refer to [MOM’s website](http://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore) for more information on the entry approval requirements.

-For student’s pass holders, please approach your education institution for advice on the entry application process.

-For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health/shn).

 #### 13. Can travel agents apply for an Air Travel Pass on behalf of their clients?